1982–83 South Pacific cyclone season: Tropical Cyclone Joti

 The system that was to become Tropical Cyclone Joti was first noted by the Central Pacific Hurricane Center (CPHC) during October 30, while it was located about 1000 km to the north-east of Port Villa in Vanuatu.
 Over the next day, the disturbance gradually developed further, as its outflow increased and atmospheric convection surrounding the system organized.
 The disturbance was subsequently named Joti at 00:00 UTC on November 1, by the FMS as it had developed into a tropical cyclone.
-As a result, this made Joti one of the earliest tropical cyclones ever recorded within the basin.
-After it was named, Joti continued to develop as it completed a cyclonic loop, before it started to move south-westwards towards Vanuatu during November 2.

-During November 3, the FMS reported that Joti had peaked with 10-minute sustained winds of 110 km/h, which made it a Category 2 tropical cyclone on the Australian scale.
+After it was named, Joti continued to develop as it completed a cyclonic loop, before the FMS reported that Joti had peaked with 10-minute sustained winds of 110 km/h on November 3, which made it a Category 2 tropical cyclone on the Australian scale.
 The JTWC subsequently reported that the system had peaked with 1-minute sustained winds of 120 km/h, which made it equivalent to a Category 1 hurricane on the SSHWS.
 During that day the system started to move towards the west-south-west and made landfall on the northern Espiritu Santo.
 After the system had moved into the Coral Sea, it gradually weakened and turned towards the south-southwest, before it degenerated into a depression during November 7.
 Within northern Vanuatu, Joti damaged houses, gardens and fruit trees.